-(d) If any testing of drinking water in a child care facility or preschool under subsection (a) or (c) indicates that the presence of lead in the drinking water equals or exceeds the action level for lead, the individual or entity having authority over the child care facility or preschool shall take action to reduce the concentration of lead in the drinking water to below the action level for lead by installing a certified point-of-use water filtration system that is certified by a certifying body accredited by a signatory to the International Accreditation Forum Multilateral Recognition Arrangement (IAF MLA) such as the American National Accreditation Board (ANAB) for drinking water treatment units for lead reduction;
+(j)"Remediation" means decreasing the lead concentration in water from a drinking water outlet to below the action level for lead including, but not limited to, using methods such as the replacement of a drinking water outlet, installing a certified point-of-use water filtration system that is certified by a certifying body accredited by a signatory to the International Accreditation Forum Multilateral Recognition Arrangement (IAF MLA) such as the American National Accreditation Board (ANAB) for drinking water treatment units for lead reduction;

-- (1) the water treatment system on each drinking water outlet must be third-party certified on NSF/ANSI 53 for lead reduction, NSF/ANSI 42 for particulate reduction (Class 1), or NSF/ANSI 58 for lead reduction. - (2) Follow the manufacturer's instructions for the installation, use, and maintenance of drinking water treatment systems. - (3) Create and maintain a schedule that identifies the point of contact responsible for the installation and maintenance of drinking water treatment devices.
+(1) the water treatment system on each drinking water outlet must be third-party certified on NSF/ANSI 53 for lead reduction, NSF/ANSI 42 for particulate reduction (Class 1), or NSF/ANSI 58 for lead reduction.

-(4) Replace the consumable tap with a replacement faucet that has been third-party certified to NSF/ANSI/CAN 61 for lead-free compliance and material safety.
+- (2) Follow the manufacturer's instructions for the installation, use, and maintenance of drinking water treatment systems. - (3) Create and maintain a schedule that identifies the point of contact responsible for the installation and maintenance of drinking water treatment devices. - (4) Replace the consumable tap with a replacement faucet that has been third-party certified to NSF/ANSI/CAN 61 for lead-free compliance and material safety.